Quicklist: Types of Jade Plants

 Crassula Arborescens Undulatifolia

-The Undulatifolia variety of Crassula Arborescens was first observed in 1974 and was introduced into the market place soon after.
-It’s commonly known as the Ripple Jade Plant and is preferred for its decorative purposes, so much so that architects specifically prefer it over other types of shrubbery.
-It has a bonsai-like feel to it, and the waxy leaves make it stand out from other plants.
-It also has foliage all year round.
+The Undulatifolia variety of Crassula Arborescens was first observed in 1974.
+It’s commonly known as the Ripple Jade Plant and is preferred for its decorative purposes.
+It has a bonsai-like feel to it, and the evergreen, waxy leaves make it stand out from other plants.

 Crassula Argentea Gollum

-The Crassula Agentea Gollum is commonly known as Lady Fingers because of its curiously protruding, finger-like glossy green leaves.
-They are cylindrical in shape and red at the tips.
-The tips bloom during the autumn-winter months with pinkish white flowers.
+The Crassula Agentea Gollum is commonly known as Lady Fingers because of its curiously protruding, finger-like glossy, green leaves.
+They are cylindrical in shape with red at the edges.
+The plant blooms during the autumn-winter months with pinkish, white flowers.

 Crassula Argentea Gollum Variegata

-The Crassula Ovata is the most common type of Jade Plant and is known as the money tree, the friendship plant or the Lucky Jade.
-It was the original variety of the Jade Plant that was first discovered and is one of the most popular varieties in circulation today.
-It is very hardy and the fastest growing of all the Ovata cultivars.
-Pinkish white flowers appear on its tips like for every Jade Plant during winter, and its height can extend to over 2 meters in some cases.
+Crassula Ovata was the original variety of Jade Plant marketed as a houseplant and is still one of the most popular varieties in circulation today.
+It is very hardy and the fastest growing of all Ovata cultivars.

 Crassula Ovata Botany Bay

-The Botany Bay variety of the Crassula Ovata was only recently introduced into the market in 2011.
-It is a compact and bushy plant which can be shaped and held in shape if confined to a pot.
-Its foliage experiences reduced stretching in low light conditions.
-The foliage also develops a red blush during dry conditions, usually prevalent during winter months.
-It can grow to a height of 1 meter over five years under ideal conditions.
+The Botany Bay variety of the Crassula Ovata was only recently introduced in 2011.
+It is a compact and bushy plant which can be shaped if confined to a pot.

 Crassula Ovata Harbour Lights

 The Harbour Lights variety of the Crassula Ovata is instantly recognizable due to its characteristic red color.
-Its distinct color has made it a popular houseplant.
-It has distinctly smaller leaves than that of the Crassula Ovata and becomes extremely red during the winter months.
-Pinkish white flowers, of course, appear during the autumn and early winter months, giving it an overall radiant appearance.
-It is considered ideal for seaside residential decoration.
+It has smaller leaves than the Crassula Ovata which turn red during the winter months.

 Crassula Ovata Hobbit

 As its name suggests, it can be exceptionally receptive to containerization and restriction of growth.
-It can be mixed in with several other succulents in a combination bowl or planted on its own, and it still exhibits dwarf height.
+It can be mixed in with several other succulents in a combination bowl or planted on its own.

 Crassula Ovata Hummel’s Sunset

-This variety was appreciated by the Royal Horticultural Society in 1993 for its spectacular foliage color, and its thick bonsai styled trunk.
-It was awarded the prestigious Garden Merit award by the society that year.
-For this reason, it has become an increasingly popular houseplant.
+This variety was recognized by the Royal Horticultural Society in 1993 for its spectacular foliage color, and its thick bonsai-styled trunk.
+Hummel’s sunset was awarded the prestigious Garden Merit award by the society that year.

 Crassula Ovata Little Jade Tree